hannahabraham-gmu/projects/README.md

-This repository is dedicated to showcasing my projects and work throughout the semester.
+This repository is dedicated to showcasing my projects and work throughout the entirety of my Master's degree.
 Please enjoy!